lukekarrys/moonboots-express/README.md

 ## API

 - `appPath`: (default: `*`) The default is to serve the app HTML for all routes.
 You can pass in a path just as you would to `app.get(path)` to change it.
-- `server`: This is your express server and it is required. `moonboots-express` will add routes for HTML and JS (and CSS if necessary).
+- `server`: This is your Express server and it is required. `moonboots-express` will add routes for HTML and JS (and CSS if necessary).
 - `cachePeriod`: (default: `1 year`) How long in miliseconds that you want to cache the CSS and JS when `developmentMode: false`.
 - `middleware`: An object with `js`, `css`, and/or `html` properties.
 Each can be a single function or an array of functions and will be used as middleware for that particular route.
-See the [Express Routing documentation](http://expressjs.com/3x/api.html#app.VERB) for more information.
+See the [Express routing documentation](http://expressjs.com/3x/api.html#app.VERB) for more information.
-- `render`: A function with the signature `(req, res)` that will be called to set the content of the HTML route.
+- `render`: A function with the signature `(req, res)` that will be called to set the response of the HTML route.
 It will have `resourcePrefix`, `cssFileName`, and `jsFileName` set on `res.locals`.
-By default this will just do `res.send(defaultMoonbootsHTMLSource)`.
+By default this will just do `res.send` with the [default Moonboots HTML source](https://github.com/HenrikJoreteg/moonboots/blob/master/index.js#L176-L180).
 - `moonboots`: This is an object that is passed directly to [Moonboots](https://github.com/HenrikJoreteg/moonboots).
 See the [documentation](https://github.com/HenrikJoreteg/moonboots#options) for what options are available.